akm-xdd/syllabize-app/PrivacyPolicy.md

 ## Children's Privacy

 The App is not intended for children under the age of 13.
 We do not knowingly collect or maintain personal information from children under 13.
 If you are a parent or guardian and believe that your child has provided us with personal information, please contact us, and we will promptly delete such information from our records.
+Although no such sensitive information is demanded by the app, it is better if you contact us to get it deleted before taking any legal route.

 ## Changes to this Privacy Policy